-Colours can either have a dampening effect on your mood or a positive, more uplifting effect on you!
+Colours can either have a dampening effect on your mood or a positive, more uplifting one.
 By exploring monochrome in your painting, you will be challenging a fun project.
-Painting in monochrome will teach you important art lessons in contrast, composition and shape.
+Painting in monochrome will teach you important art lessons in contrast, composition, and shape.

 Monochromatic paintings help artists understand how light and colours can create shapes within a composition.
 Painting in different hues of the same colour will hone your observation skills, aiding you in identifying colours in the future.
 It will also help you identify brightness and contrast.

 Here are some points on monochromatic painting for beginners to help you understand how to paint in monochrome with acrylics, better.

 What you will need:

 - Camel Artist Acrylic Colours in White shade